kozohosok/aws-api-request/README.md

   * host: S3 bucket to upload source, if template size is large
   * update: True to update instead of create, or -1 to update only if existent
   * confirm: True to confirm update
-  * watch: <0 to show operation progress
+  * watch: interval in seconds to show operation progress
   * params: dict to specify stack parameters, if any
 - `delete(name, confirm=True, watch=0)`
   * confirm: True to confirm delete
-  * watch: <0 to show operation progress
+  * watch: interval in seconds to show operation progress
 - `describeEvents(name, watch=0, delay=0, keep=False)`
   * watch: interval in seconds between repeating requests
   * delay: waiting period in seconds before initial request